mblankleder/AWS-tools/README.md

 AWS-tools
 =========

-A bunch of scripts to do some AWS operations easier
+Scripts to do some AWS operations easier

 pingdom_sg.rb
 -------------